project-owner/Peppy.doc/Peppy.md

 ```

 ####font####
 The font for Peppy player is located in folder ```Peppy/font/```.
 It can be changed for any other font and its name should be defined here.
+This allows to switch between fonts placed in that folder.
 ```
 [font]
 font.name = FiraSans.ttf